Lights on the ceiling of a warehouse

 Go to site

-• Understand what uses electricity in the business: Determining what equipment or machinery in the business uses electricity will help to gain a rough idea of what the business’ energy usage habits currently look like.
-Especially, if a rough estimate on the amount of energy each item uses can also be calculated.
+• Understand what uses electricity in the business: Determining what equipment or machinery in the business uses electricity will help to gain a rough idea of what your business’ energy usage habits currently look like.

 • Monitoring tools and software: Electricity usage monitors, smart meters, digital meters or any other kind of energy monitoring software are great tools to use when keeping track of energy usage.
 They can be used to set up usage alerts, identify areas of high energy usage and track solar output for solar customers.

-• Join a demand response initiative: For larger businesses, it may be worth looking into whether their electricity provider runs a demand response initiative that they can take part in.
+• Join a demand response initiative: For larger businesses, it may be worth looking into whether your electricity provider runs a demand response initiative that you can take part in.
 Through this initiative, business customers essentially reduce their electricity usage in times of high demand to help ease strain on the grid.
-Not only would this help businesses reduce their energy usage, but they will also be financially rewarded by their provider for doing so.
+Not only would this help businesses reduce energy usage, but they will also be financially rewarded by their provider for doing so.

 Advertisement